leomotors/Mini-Vector-Calculator/docs/compilemanual.md

-# Compile Manual
+# Manually Compilation

+## For English Version

-For English Version: Compile VectorCalc.c
+Compile VectorCalc.c

-For Thai and Japanese Version, The Compile Files varies by OS
+## For Thai and Japanese Version

 For Windows, Compile file with `_Win`

-and For Linux, Compile file without `_Win`
+For Linux, Compile file without `_Win`

+## Note

-Please do note that in Thai and Japanese Version of Windows, some functionality might not work due to I messing with wchar and locale.
+Please do note that in Thai and Japanese Version *of Windows*, some functionality might not work due to the program messing with wchar and set mode stuff.